Featured in this post

 Jul 19, 2022Shannon Sickmon

 With rising costs and endless supply chain disruption, being able to keep your operations running efficiently and cost effectively has become a competitive advantage.
 An Enterprise Asset Management (EAM) solution ensures that your plant’s assets are healthy and running smoothly so that you can guarantee delivery to your customers.
-Whether you want to replace a legacy system, or this is your first venture into the world of EAM, you know that you need an efficient, data-driven approach to managing your assets and creating value for the business.
+Whether you want to replace a legacy system, or this is your first venture into the world of EAM, you know that you need an efficient, data-driven and future-ready approach to managing your assets and creating value for the business.

 Gone are the days of managing maintenance with spreadsheets, or worse, with pen and paper.
 You need to monitor and optimize your assets.
 And at the end of their lifecycle, you need to make smart replacement decisions—all of which requires a new approach to maintenance and repair.
 To implement this new method, you’ll need full visibility into current work orders, maintenance schedules and parts inventory, and you’ll need to be able to create status reports so that everyone in the enterprise has the same information.

 EAM solutions offer asset-heavy businesses a holistic view of company assets by providing them real-time visibility of their performance and historical records of past maintenance activities.
 However, there are specific features that you will need in order to get to an intelligent, data-driven asset management strategy.
 These capabilities should help you:

 Improve plant efficiency, and more importantly, your bottom line

 Read more if you’d like a more comprehensive overview of what EAM is and what it does, but if you already know you need an EAM and want to narrow down your potential vendors, then read on for the four must-have features to look for in EAM packages.
 If a possible vendor doesn’t offer all of them, move on to the next.